 And soon will theirs trail ours too.
 As a team at RAND recently wrote, Chinese efforts with autonomous systems have been intensive too.
 So what happens when both sides have legions of not just ocean gliders, but real robotic submarines?
 As Bryan Clark of the Center for Strategic and Budgetary Assessments (CSBA) wrote in January 2015, undersea military competition may have reached an inflection point, where autonomous systems play a hitherto unseen major role.
 In a few years, if a Chinese oceanographic “research” vessel tries to inspect an Echo Voyager the way it snatched that Slocum, the thing might bite back.
 What happens at that point is anyone’s guess.

-James Hasik is a senior fellow at the Brent Scowcroft Center on International Security.
-An earlier version of this essay described Liquid Robotics as feeling "an understandable allergy to government contracting."
-After dicussion with the company's representative, and a review of CEO Gysin's comments, that characterization may have been too strong.
+James Hasik is a senior fellow at the Scowcroft Center for Strategy and Security.
+An earlier version of this essay described Liquid Robotics as feeling “an understandable allergy to government contracting.”
+After discussion with the company’s representative, and a review of CEO Gysin’s comments, that characterization may have been too strong.